 The active ingredient in Capstar, nitenpyram, works very quickly, killing adult fleas in as little as 30 minutes.
 This means Capstar can provide quick relief for pets with flea allergies.
 What it can't do, however, is kill flea eggs and larvae.
 But Capstar can safely be given as often as once per day, so pet owners have the option of repeating the dose if their pets are re-infested.

 Since Capstar is a pill, it poses virtually no risk to humans who use it.
 Side effects in pets are also very rare.
-In more than 1,000 owner-written reviews across sites such as Amazon.com and 1800PetMeds.com, we found only a handful that mention any problems at all and none that describe serious reactions.
-Capstar is also effective in most instances; many say they were "shocked" to see how quickly the fleas fell off their pets.
-That said, some reviews complain that the product didn't work for their animal or that its effects only lasted a couple of days.
+In more than 4,000 owner-written reviews across sites such as Amazon.com and 1800PetMeds.com, we found only a couple that mention any serious reactions.
+Some owners do complain that the product didn't work for their animal or that its effects only lasted a couple of days.
 Another problem some users have is getting their pets to take the pill.
 According to reviews, dogs will usually take the pill if it's tucked into a treat like peanut butter or cheese, but cats may be more reluctant to swallow it.
+However, most say that Capstar is very effective; many say they were "shocked" to see how quickly the fleas fell off their pets.

 Most pet owners find Comfortis easy to use.
 Users like the fact that, unlike topical treatments, it doesn't have any odor or leave a greasy residue on the pet's fur.
 However, a few pet owners say getting the pet to take the pill can be tricky.
 Some users say their pets ate the beef-flavored tablet right out of their (the owners') hands, but others say they had to resort to tricks like slipping it in a "pill pocket" or grinding it up and mixing it with peanut butter.